 This easy pasta recipe is my go-to dinner when there’s no time to cook.
-In Italy, it’s known as pasta aglio e olio, which means pasta with olive oil and garlic.
+In Italy, it’s called pasta aglio e olio, which means pasta with olive oil and garlic.
 A few simple ingredients like spaghetti, olive oil, garlic, and Parmesan are all you need!

-Olive oil and garlic pasta is the perfect solution on nights when the bright lights of a fast-food chain beckons.
-It’s a super easy pasta recipe that takes no time at all to make, which means I have plenty of time to spend my evening alone catching up on Real Housewives of New Jersey important current events.
+Olive oil and garlic pasta is the perfect solution on nights when the bright lights of a fast-food chain beckon.
+It’s a super-easy pasta recipe that takes no time at all to make.

 Ingredients